Leonid Gozman: Post-politics dissident activities

 In September 2014, he signed a statement to "Stop the aggressive adventure: To withdraw from the territory of Ukraine, Russian troops and stop the propaganda, financial and military support to the separatists in the South-East of Ukraine."
 He again signed an anti-war petition in January 2022 during the prelude to the Russian invasion of Ukraine.

 On 25 July 2022, he was detained by Russian police in Moscow over his alleged "failure to inform the authorities swiftly enough about his citizenship of Israel".

 In August 2022, he was arrested for 15 days based on a Facebook post he made in 2022, which stated that: "Hitler was an absolute evil, but Stalin was even worse.
 The SS were criminals, but the NKVD were even more terrible, because the Chekists murdered their own.
 Hitler unleashed a war against humanity; the communists declared total war against their own people."
 He left the country after his sentence was served.

-In February 2024, Gozman was arrested in absentia along with Konstantin Sonin by a Moscow court.
+In May 2022, Gozman was designated a "foreign agent" by the Russian authorities.
+In February 2024, a Moscow court ordered his arrest in absentia, alongside economist Konstantin Sonin, in connection with a criminal case alleging the dissemination of "false information" about the Russian Armed Forces, an offence prosecuted under Russia's war censorship laws.